BookingSync/bookingsync-api-docs/content/reference/endpoints/bedrooms.md

 ## List bedrooms

-List all bedrooms for given account.
+List all bedrooms for a given account.

 ~~~
 GET /bedrooms